depthsecurity/haveIbeenHarvested/README.md

-This script will run the harverster on a domain
+This script will run the harverster on a domain and submit results to the haveIbeenPwned API

 Arguments:

 -d [domain.com]				This will run the harvester on a domain then run the e-mails the harvester finds through the haveibeenpwned API

--df [domainFile.txt]			[emailFile.txt] is a file of emails that are separated by a newline.
+-df [domainFile.txt]			Accepts a list of domains separated newlines.

 -e [email@place.com]			This will return the results of haveibeenpwned API for a single e-mail